- We do not collect personally identifiable information (PII) about you unless you choose to provide that information to us.

 Systems of Records Notices (SORNs)

-Under the Privacy Act of 1974, a description of the information to be collected in any system of records must be published in the Federal Register before the data collection begins.
+Under the Privacy Act, a description of the information to be collected in any System of Records Notices (SORNs) must be published in the Federal Register before the data collection begins.

 For each system of records, a specified Agency employee, known as a system manager, is responsible for the business requirements of the data maintained in the system, for answering any questions about seeing the records, and for amending or correcting information contained therein.
 The system manager, along with his or her mailing address, is listed in the Federal Register notice.